-ASPIRE (Adult Student Preparing for Individual and Realistic Endeavors)
+ASPIRE (Adult Student Preparing For Individual and Realistic Endeavors)

-The Lackawanna College ASPIRE program is committed to creating opportunities for students with disabilities to gain competitive employment, participate in post-secondary educational opportunities and gain training in independent living and self-advocacy skills.
+The Lackawanna College ASPIRE program is committed to creating opportunities for students with disabilities to gain competitive employment, participate in postsecondary educational opportunities and gain training in independent living and selfadvocacy skills.

 The Lackawanna College ASPIRE program will participate in a variety of career awareness and readiness activities.
-Focus with be places on instructing students in soft work skills to gain employment, Students will participate in structured social skills training and interact with Lackawanna College Students as mentors as well as classmates.
+Focus with be placed on instructing students in soft work skills to gain employment.
+Students will participate in structured social skills training and interact with Lackawanna College students as mentors as well as classmates.